 - Check your RF 50ohm Low Loss cables.

-Long Answer: There are three things you need to check.
+Details: There are three things you need to check.

 - Check your placement of your base station RX antenna and make sure it is not in front of a TX antenna or pointed directly and positioned too close to a video wall or another piece of equipment that puts out high RF noise.
 RX antennas should be placed high, behind and to the side of a TX antenna and away from items such as Power Distribution, lighting dimmers and video walls.
 TX antennas should be placed high as well.